Skip to Content

 How To Create Referral Codes For Your Customers

+You can generate a referral code randomly or sequentially.
 Random codes offer higher security and are less predictable, while sequential codes can provide a sense of order and organization.

 Consider your specific needs and preferences when deciding which method to use for creating referral codes.